Karan Veer Mehra

-Karan Veer Mehra (born 28 December 1982) is an Indian actor.
-Mehra is best known for his roles in the serial Pavitra Rishta and Hindi film Ragini MMS 2.
-In 2024, he participated in reality shows Khatron Ke Khiladi 14 and Bigg Boss 18 and emerged as the winner of both the seasons.
+Karan Veer Mehra is an Indian actor.
+He is best known for his role in the television serial Pavitra Rishta and for appearing in the Hindi film Ragini MMS 2.
+In 2024, he won Khatron Ke Khiladi 14 and Bigg Boss 18 in 2025.

 Early life

-Karan Mehra was born in Delhi in a Punjabi family on 28 December 1982.
+Karan Veer Mehra was born on 28 December 1980 in Delhi, India, to Rajeev Mehra and Ruchita Mehra, into a Punjabi family.
+He has a younger sister, Kamsin Mehra.
+He completed his schooling in Delhi and later pursued higher education at Delhi College of Arts and Commerce, University of Delhi.
+During his early years, he developed an interest in acting and theatre, which eventually led him to pursue a career in the entertainment industry.

 Personal life

+Mehra has undergone leg surgery in the past following a serious injury, which required the insertion of a titanium plate.
+He has spoken about performing stunts despite the injury during his participation in one of the reality shows.

-Mehra married his childhood sweetheart, Devika Mehta, in 2009 at the age of 26.
-Nine years later, in 2018, they divorced.
-On 21 January 2020, he married actress Nidhi Seth during the COVID-19 pandemic, but the couple separated after two years.
+Mehra married his first spouse in 2009 at the age of 26; the couple divorced in 2018.
+On 21 January 2020, his second marriage took place during the COVID-19 pandemic, but the couple divorced after two years.

 Career

-Television debut (early 2005–2006)
+Television debut (2005–2006)

-His started his acting career from the youth-based show Remix in 2005 where he get the role of Aditya Sahani which marked his television debut.
-In the same year, he played Soham Mehta in the college drama Saath Rahega Always.
+Mehra began his acting career with the youth-based show Remix in 2005, where he played the role of Aditya Sahani, marking his television debut.
+In the same year, he portrayed Soham Mehta in the college drama Saath Rahega Always.

-In 2007-2008, Mehra had been cast in the soap opera Virrudh as a wealthy, devil-may-care youngster Vedant Raisinghania.
-He then went on to score the key role of a winsome aspiring director, Karan Mehra, in Star One's Pari Hoon Main opposite Rashami Desai.
-He secured his Bollywood debut with the movie Drona.
-He was also seen in the movie Aagey Se Right.
+Between 2007 and 2008, Mehra appeared in the soap opera Virrudh as Vedant Raisinghania, a wealthy and carefree young man.
+He later played the role of Karan Mehra, an aspiring director, in Star One's Pari Hoon Main opposite Rashami Desai.
+He made his Hindi film debut with Drona (2008) and also appeared in Aagey Se Right.

-He was cast in Sony TV's Hum Ladkiyan, where he played the love interest of the protagonist Urmila Tiwari and then came an antagonistic character named Karan Rajvansh in StarPlus soap opera Behenein in 2010.
+He was subsequently cast in Sony Entertainment Television's Hum Ladkiyan, where he played the love interest of the protagonist portrayed by Urmila Tiwari.
+In 2010, he played the antagonist Karan Rajvansh in the StarPlus soap opera Behenein.

-He played a homosexual male character, Harry, in a 2010 LGBTQ short film called Amen.
-He also made a brief appearance in 2011’s thriller No One Killed Jessica.
+In 2010, he portrayed a homosexual character named Harry in the LGBTQ short film Amen.
+He also made a brief appearance in the 2011 thriller No One Killed Jessica.

-In 2013, He got wider recognition for playing the role of Naren Karmarkar in Zee TV’s long-running serial Pavitra Rishta opposite Ankita Lokhande.
-While the show was in the running and when it ended, he snagged a number of roles in Hindi films like the friend-turned-antagonist Dr Rahul in Bloody Isshq, an unexpected saviour brother-in-law Raj in Mere Dad Ki Maruti, and then Inspector Bobby Kapadia in the Kunal Khemu-led Blood Money and the comedy flick Badmashiyaan where he played a central character of a self-proclaimed detective.
-He also play his role as Maddy in 2014 erotic horror film Ragini MMS 2, directed by Bhushan Patel.
+In 2013, Mehra gained wider recognition for playing Naren Karmarkar in Zee TV’s long-running series Pavitra Rishta opposite Ankita Lokhande.

+During this period, he appeared in several Hindi films, including Bloody Isshq as Dr. Rahul, Mere Dad Ki Maruti as Raj, and Blood Money starring Kunal Khemu, where he played Inspector Bobby Kapadia.
+He also played a central role in the comedy film Badmashiyaan.
+In 2014, he appeared as Maddy in the erotic horror film Ragini MMS 2, directed by Bhushan Patel.

-In 2015, he also slipped-in an appearance in Zee TV miniseries Rishton Ka Mela, opposite Sargun Mehta as Karan Singh Gurjar.
+In 2015, he made an appearance in Zee TV’s miniseries Rishton Ka Mela opposite Sargun Mehta.